idesis-gmbh/BareBrowser/app/_root/README.md

-Download one of the releases from the [releases](https://github.com/idesis-gmbh/BareBrowser/releases) page, unzip the file and copy the resulting directory to any place you like (on a local hard drive, *running BareBrowser from a network mount may prevent opening the developer tools and also may lead to other problems like frozen windows!*).
+Download one of the releases from the [releases](https://github.com/idesis-gmbh/BareBrowser/releases) page, unzip the file and copy the resulting directory to any place you like (preferably on a local hard drive, running BareBrowser from a network mount needs additional `ElectronFlags` [configuration settings](#configuration)).
 On the Mac you'd probably just copy the `BareBrowser` app (inside the unzipped folder) to `/Applications`.

 ## GUI Usage